Uh oh, you are visiting the site using Internet Explorer. Which is an outdated browser.

 Many children use blocks to represent mobile devices such as phones and Ipads just like the ones they or the adults around them have.

-Emergent literacy is supported by block play as children are introduced to mathematical language, engineering terms and architecture supported by research using the internet, posters and books.
-They can create their own plans designing buildings, transport, cities, zoos or fantasy worlds and make signs to incorporate into the constructions.
+Emergent literacy is supported by block play as children are introduced to the mathematical language, engineering terms, and architecture supported by research using the internet, posters, and books.
+They can create their plans designing buildings, transport, cities, zoos, or fantasy worlds and make signs to incorporate into the constructions.

-Blocks also build resilience and confidence as children negotiate, challenge themselves, reassess, redesign and rebuild.
-These experiences can facilitate a positive disposition to learning as children use words such as have a go and try again.
-Other social skills such as turn-taking, negotiating and collaborating are also developed through block play.
+Blocks also build resilience and confidence as children negotiate, challenge themselves, reassess, redesign, and rebuild.
+These experiences can facilitate a positive disposition toward learning as children use words such as have a go and try again.
+Other social skills such as turn-taking, negotiating, and collaborating are also developed through block play.

 2547 Block Play is a favourite area for children's play, both indoors and outdoor.
 Read all about how adding a few key elements to these spaces can extend imagination, creativity and engagement between children and their peers.
 Elements of the Perfect Block Play Areas for Children 2547 Elements of the Perfect Block Play Areas for Children Block Play is a favourite area for children's play, both indoors and outdoors.
-Read all about how adding a few key elements to these spaces can extend imagination, creativity and engagement between children and their peers.
+Adding a few key elements can extend imagination and engagement between children and their peers.
 2547 3 3

 Blocks and block play are usually a much loved favourite activity for children in any early childhood setting.